basvandenberg/spiceweb/spiceweb/doc/source/features.rst

 SPiCE assigns an id to each feature it calculates.
 This id is composed of three
 parts: the *feature category id*, *parameter settings*, and *feature id*.
 These three components are separated by an underscore character (_).
-For feature categories that do not requir parameters to be set, the parameter settings component is left out.
+For feature categories that do not require parameters to be set, the parameter settings component is left out.

 Lets use the *amino acid composition* feature category as example.
 A feature of